intel/sgx-emm/design_docs/SGX_EMM.md

  * @param[in] type page type, only SGX_EMA_PAGE_TYPE_TCS is supported.
  *
  * @retval 0 The operation was successful.
- * @retval EACCES Original page type can not be changed to target type.
+ * @retval EACCES Original page type/permissions do not allow the change
  * @retval EINVAL The memory region was not allocated or outside enclave
  *                or other invalid parameters that are not supported.
  * @retval EPERM  Target page type is not allowed by this API, e.g., PT_TRIM,
  *               PT_SS_FIRST, PT_SS_REST.
+ * @retval EFAULT All other errors.
  */
 int sgx_mm_modify_type(void *addr, size_t length, int type);